LEASING FROM A CURRENT SCC RESIDENT

 *Certified Funds are available from a teller at your financial institution in the form of a cashier’s check.
 Money orders are available at 7-Eleven, CVS, The United States Post Office, Giant, and other retail locations.

 - $300 lease reservation (applied toward first month’s installment payment).
 Check or money order made payable to “South Campus Commons.”

 - Social Security Number.
 While your card is not required, you must be able to provide your SSN.

-Illegally re-leasing a South Campus Commons apartment to an unapproved individual is strictly prohibited.
-If you are found to be illegally re-leasing your apartment, the leaseholder and the illegal re-lessor may be referred to the University of Maryland judicial process according to the Rights and Responsibilities handbook, Section B, 26.
-As the illegal re-lessor, you will be required to move out of the apartment immediately or go to the Leasing Office sign a lease at South Campus Commons.
+Illegally subletting a South Campus Commons apartment to an unapproved individual is strictly prohibited.
+If you are found to be illegally subletting your apartment, the leaseholder and the illegal subletter may be referred to the University of Maryland judicial process according to the Rights and Responsibilities handbook, Section B, 26.
+As the illegal subletter, you will be required to move out of the apartment immediately or go to the Leasing Office sign a lease at South Campus Commons.

 Failure to check in through the Landlord is subject to a $200 administrative charge.
 Failure to check in or out at a designated Service Desk is also subject to a $100 improper check in/out fee.
-Furthermore, current residents who do not properly check their keys into a Commons staff member at the Service Desk are subject to $150 core replacement fees for the front and bedroom door.
+Furthermore, current residents who do not properly check their keys into a Commons staff member at the Service Desk are subject to $75 core replacement fee for the apartment lock AND a $75 core replacement fee for the bedroom lock AND a $25 replacement fee for the mailbox key.
 Only legal leaseholders will be permitted to sign out the replacement keys in such circumstances.

-To avoid incurring these charges and judicial sanctions, and to preserve the security of our community, it is imperative that all residents use the re-leasing process outlined here.
+To avoid incurring these charges and judicial sanctions, and to preserve the security of our community, it is imperative that all residents use the Lease Transfer process outlined here.